-Yellow Onions: Down at the Farms (Fairbury, IL) Storage Tip - Keep cool, dry and out of direct light, on your counter, in a cupboard or in a perforated paper bag, for up to 6 months.
-Carrots: Family Farm Fresh Co-op (Rockville, IN) Storage Tip - Carrots can be stored in the crisper in a plastic bag for a few weeks.
-Beans (Black beans and chickpeas): Omena (Omena, MI) Storage Tip - Store cans in a cool, dark place.
+BURDOCK ROOT Sunchokes: Nichols Farm and Orchard (Marengo, IL) Storage Tip - Keep in a cool, dry, dark area for up to a week, or sealed in a bag with towels or paper towels to absorb moisture for up to three weeks.
+Carrots: Rising Moon Acres (Bloomington, IN) Storage Tip - Carrots can be stored in the crisper in a plastic bag for a few weeks.

 NEW FROM THE PROCESSING KITCHEN: CHICKEN & BEEF STOCK Just in time for the tail end of winter and soup season: we are very excited to have partnered with Finn's Ranch to make frozen stocks that are an amazing and easy way to add amazing flavor to dishes.
 For both stocks, we roast the bones to get maximum flavor and then slowly simmer them with carrots, celery, and onions for a full day.
 The stock is great for making soups and stews but also amazing for your next batch of risotto or to use as braising liquid for roast meats or vegetables.
 Chicken or Beef Stock Recipes: